The Hidden Side Effects of Colouring Shampoo You Should Know

 How Do Colouring Shampoos Actually Work?

-Understanding the mechanism behind colouring shampoos is key to understanding both their benefits and their risks.
+Understanding the mechanism is key to understanding both the benefits and the risks.
 Unlike permanent hair colour, colouring shampoos use direct dyes β€” pigment molecules that coat the outside of the hair shaft without penetrating the cortex.
 There is no developer (hydrogen peroxide), no ammonia, and no permanent chemical reaction inside the hair structure.

-This makes them significantly gentler than traditional dye β€” but it doesn’t mean they’re entirely without risk.
-The surfactants (cleansing agents), preservatives, synthetic fragrances, and dye molecules themselves each carry their own profile of potential side effects, particularly with frequent use over time.
+This makes them significantly gentler than traditional dye β€” but it doesn’t mean they’re entirely risk-free.
+The surfactants, preservatives, synthetic fragrances, and dye molecules each carry their own profile of potential side effects, particularly with frequent use over time.

 The 8 Hidden Side Effects of Colouring Shampoo